Carpal Tunnel Syndrome

-Carpal tunnel syndrome is one of the most prevalent issue of the hand.
-Think of it as a “pins and needles” pain but on steroids – it is basically a pinched nerve in the wrist.
+Carpal tunnel syndrome is one of the most prevalent issues of the hand.
+Think of it as a “pins and needles” pain but on steroids – it is a pinched nerve in the wrist.

 Causes of Carpal Tunnel Syndrome

 As described, this condition is caused by pressure on the median nerve, which runs from your forearm through a passageway in your wrist to your hand.
 Anything that aggravates the median nerve can lead to this issue.
 It can happen in many ways, such as:

 - Swelling of the lining of the flexor tendons called tenosynovitis